An error occurred during search results load.

 [assembly: Obfuscation(Feature = "debug [nonintrusive]", Exclude = false)]

 It minimizes the amount of changes applied by Eazfuscator.NET to the assembly that are required to provide the debugging functionality.
 In this way, the assembly characteristics stay the same even when debugging is on.
 Now you get a reproducible defect together with debug information.
 So you build your project again and run it.
 The deadlock is reproduced.

 What you do next is attach debugger to your running deadlocked process.
 Launch Visual Studio and use Ctrl+Alt+P) menu item.
 Then, select your process from the list.→ (

 The next step is to freeze all running threads with Ctrl+Alt+Break) menu item.
-Then take a look at → → (Ctrl+D,T) window and go through threads one by one while examing their call stacks.
+Then take a look at → → (Ctrl+D,T) window and go through the threads one by one while examining their call stacks.
 Once you find the suspected call stacks please write down the file names and line numbers of possible deadlock locations.→ (

 You now have the information to proceed with a fix to your source code.

 Stepping through the code (e.g. interactive debugging) is hugely limited when